Merzasphor/MWSE/docs/source/installation.rst

 Requirements
 --------------------------------------------------------

+The `Visual Studio 2017 Redistributable <https://go.microsoft.com/fwlink/?LinkId=746572>`_ is required for MWSE v2.0.

-MWSE has two soft requirements that all typical users should have installed.
+Additionally, MWSE has two soft requirements that all typical users should have installed.

 - The `Morrowind Graphic Extender XE <https://www.nexusmods.com/morrowind/mods/26348/?>`_ (MGE XE) allows MWSE to be loaded without any separate launcher.
 - The `Morrowind Code Patch <https://www.nexusmods.com/morrowind/mods/19510/?>`_ is not required, but its scripting fixes are highly recommended.
 Various MWSE mods also require special features from this extension.